isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 <details><summary><font size="+1" color="#009427"><b>
 Q28.
 Where can I obtain my Payment Reference Number (PRN)?
 </b></font></summary>
 Your PRN can be found in your Workfare notification from the Board.
-Alternatively, visit <a class="hyperlink" href="https://workfare.gov.sg">workfare.gov.sg</a>, login with your Singpass and select “View my Payment Reference Number (PRN)”.
+Alternatively, visit <a class="hyperlink" href="https://workfare.gov.sg">workfare.gov.sg</a>, login with your Singpass and select “View my GovCash PRN”.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q29.
 How do I check my GovCash balance?</b></font></summary>